vega/svelte-vega/packages/sample-project/README.md

 ## Dependencies

-To run this project, svelte-vega needs to be built first.
+To run this project, `svelte-vega` needs to be built first.
+It is easiest to use from the [main repository](https://github.com/vega/svelte-vega).